 Taking the time to service your kayak will give you piece of mind and allow you to enjoy your trip knowing that you have a water ready kayak.

 Most kayaking and outdoor stores are only too happy to share their knowledge and assist you in maintaining your equipment.

-If it’s been a while and you’re a little rusty with your paddle, brushing up on your stroke before a big trip is always a good idea – especially if you’re going on a multi-day excursion with a large group.
+If it’s been a while and you’re a little rusty with your paddle, brushing up on your stroke before a big trip is always a good idea – especially if you’re going on a multi-day sea excursion with a large group.
 Nobody wants to be that guy that drifts along at the back like deadwood.

 Although no way as exciting as being out in the great outdoors, indoor sessions are an excellent sport specific exercise that will shock your paddling muscles back into action.
 Classes can be difficult to locate, and your local kayaking club would be your best bet.

 Failing that, a couple of short paddling sessions on calm water should be enough to sharpen your skills and get your muscles prepped for the main event.
 And if all else fails, there’s always the rowing machine to kick your ass back into shape.

 No kayak trip guide would be complete without a list of essential items.
 The following items are not just recommended – they are MUST haves for every long haul kayaking trip.

 This is the most important must have thing to take.
 It will protect your entire trip.
 From cancellation due to weather, to lost or broken equipment from the grade 4 white water rafting you decided to do after all.